 Due to many factors, the tax landscape at the state level is currently fluctuating at a rate not seen for decades.
 Research and development tax credits are popular in some states and under siege in others.
 Years of scarce budgets and underfunded infrastructure and public services are driving policymakers to consider new taxation schemes that will likely be counterproductive for long-term budgeting purposes.
 Meanwhile, new policy priorities in clean energy technology are creating opportunities for smart tax incentives.

 TechNet’s state program supports the following principles:

-Many states and small businesses consider SaaS or cloud purchases as an untapped source of revenue as hardware offerings become less of a factor.
-The question centers around whether offering storage space in the cloud is a tangible “good” (subject to sales taxes), a “service” (subject to use taxes), or neither of those.
+Many states consider cloud or Software as a Service (SaaS) purchases as an untapped source of revenue as hardware offerings become less prevalent.
+The question centers on whether offering storage space in the cloud is a tangible “good” (subject to sales taxes), a “service” (subject to use taxes), or neither of those.
 Different states are making different decisions and the situation is still evolving.
 TechNet will continue to advocate for national consistency and will oppose state-by-state efforts to extend traditional sales taxes to SaaS and related technology services to the extent that the imposition of such taxes has a disproportionately negative impact on cloud providers.

 Investment Tax Credits